Numerical semigroups, polyhedra, and posets I: the group cone

-If there is a unique point $v$ satisfying every inequality in the H-description of $P$ with equality, then we call $P$ a \emph{cone} with vertex $v$.
-If, additionally, $b = 0$ above, we call $P$ a \emph{pointed cone}.
+If the origin is the unique point lying in the intersection of all facets of $P$ (or, equivalently, if $b = 0$ in the $H$-description of $P$), then we call $P$ a \emph{pointed cone}.
 Separately, we say $P$ is a \emph{polytope} if $P$ is bounded.
-If $P$ is a pointed cone, then any face $F$ equals the non-negative span of the rays of $P$ it contains, and if~$P$ is a polytope, then any face $F$ equals the convex hull of the set of vertices of $P$ it contains; in each case, we call this the \emph{V-description} of $F$.
+If $P$ is a pointed cone, then any face $F$ equals the nonnegative span of the rays of $P$ it contains, and if~$P$ is a polytope, then any face $F$ equals the convex hull of the set of vertices of $P$ it contains; in each case, we call this the \emph{V-description} of $F$.

-The set of faces of a polyhedron $P$ forms a poset under containment that is a \emph{lattice} (i.e., every element has a unique greatest common divisor and least common multiple) and is \emph{graded} by dimension (i.e., whenever $F$ covers $F'$, we have $\dim(F) = \dim(F') + 1$).
-If $P$ is a cone, then every face of $P$ equals the non-negative span of some collection extremal rays and the intersection of some collection of facets, meaning the face lattice is both \emph{atomic} and \emph{coatomic}.
+The set of faces of a polyhedron $P$ forms a poset under containment that is a \emph{lattice} (i.e., any two faces have a unique greatest common descendant and a unique least common ancestor) and is \emph{graded} by dimension (i.e., whenever $F$ covers $F'$, we have $\dim(F) = \dim(F') + 1$).
+If $P$ is a polytope, then every face of $P$ equals the convex hull of some collection of vertices of $P$ and the intersection of some collection of facets of~$P$, meaning the face lattice is both \emph{atomic} and \emph{coatomic}.